Chang-Yu-Chang/freq_vs_baye/README.md

     - zero-inflated poisson
     - zero-inflated negative binomial
 - Estimate R2 and Bayesian R2
+- Hand calculate bayesian R2, basically the empirical R2 = var_mu / (var_mu + var_res), whereas var_mu is the var of predicted response, var_res is the empirical residual variance
+    - Bayesian R2 is estaimted at the response (data, or count) scale
-- Estimate probablity of zero inflation
+- Estimate probability of zero inflation

-- For GLM, the variance is usually calculated at the latent scale.
-It's tricky to calculate the R2 in glm because of the latent vs response scales
+- For GLM, tt's tricky to calculate the R2 in glm because of the latent vs response scales

 ### Generalized linear mixed model